Rae-Nelvin/MRT-J-Revamp/README.md

 ## Installation

-Follow these steps to install and run MRT-J on your system.
+Follow these steps to install and run MRT-J-Revamp on your system.

 ### Prerequisites